VEA Board, Officers & Committees | Virginia Education Association

 View committee charges and membership below.

-This committee advises the Office of Communications, Marketing, and Technology on internal communication systems to ensure that they meet the needs of members and local associations, and advises the Office on enhancing the VEA image with internal and external audiences.
+This committee advises the Communications and Public Affairs Dept. on internal communication systems to ensure that they meet the needs of members and local associations, and advises the Department on enhancing the VEA image with internal and external audiences.

-Members of this committee also advise on appropriate use of cutting-edge communications technology and encourage the involvement of local associations in public relations activities.
+Members of this committee also advise on appropriate use of cutting-edge communications technology and encourage and increase Union activity at Local level by promoting current communications initiatives and public relations activities through UniServ councils and other appropriate committees.

 This committee certifies delegates to the VEA Delegate Assembly and assist during business sessions during the Assembly.